kartik1769/kartik1769/README.md

 - 📫 How to reach me **kartik.j.g2003@gmail.com**

-- ⚡ Fun fact : **The Blurred image around your phone is called life**
+- ⚡ Fun fact : **The Blurred image around your phone is called life. **

 <h3 align="left">Connect with me:</h3>
 <p align="left">